M1 Finance Review

 Looking at M1 Finance vs Vanguard comes down to personal preference.
 You can invest in Vanguard ETFs fee free through M1 Finance or directly on the Vanguard website.
 The one downside to investing through the Vanguard website is you will only be able to purchase Vanguard products.
-You can’t invest in individual stocks or non Vanguard products through the Vanguard website.
+You can’t invest in individual stocks or non Vanguard products directly through Vanguard.
+Rather, Vanguard will process your order with one of their trading partners.
 You will have greater flexibility with M1 Finance.

 M1 Finance Review: The Verdict

 M1 Finance offers one of the best free platforms available to investors today.
 The tax minimization, fractional shares and smart rebalancing make this platform superior to other free platforms such as Robinhood.
 M1 Finance is our top free investing platform and our #1 pick for beginners due to its simplicity.
 Now with the addition of M1 Spend, M1 Finance offers you a one stop shop for your saving and investing goals.